 Ready to take the next step?
 Our property sales consultants can guide you through the process, we have also compiled the opinions of a team of experts to introduce you to some of the legal and financial considerations.

 If you still have questions, our First Home Buyer concierge can assist you on your journey – don’t worry if it's big or small, we are here to help.

-*Consent and Disclaimer: by completing the quiz and submitting your name and contact details you consent to Mirvac adding your details and preferences to our marketing database.
 The materials in this First Home Buyer Hub and its contents are provided for information purposes as a guide only, are intended to be a general introduction to the process of buying a property.
 The contents do not constitute legal, financial or tax advice, and should not be interpreted as a recommendation or statement of opinion in relation to insurance, credit or any other financial product.
 To the extent applicable by law, Mirvac (a) does not make any express or implied representation or warranty that the information is accurate, current, complete or correct, (b) does not accept any liability or responsibility for or in relation to any errors in, or omissions from, the information; and (c) will not be liable for any cost, loss or damage resulting from this information (including any financial information, recommendations, figures, calculations or forecasts).
 The materials may contain information based on, or links to, information prepared by third parties which have not been independently verified by Mirvac.
 You must make, and must rely on, your own inquiries and obtain your own independent legal, financial and tax advice (including satisfying yourself about your eligibility for any government grants, rebates or relief referred to in the materials).